MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/7.1/apic_mfpf.md

 ```
 ![Sample Execution](./api_start.gif)

 Observe that the API is protected by a x-ibm-client-id and x-ibm-client-secret.
-Now, that we have a API set, let's go to mobileFirst integration.

 #MobileFirst foundation server integration
+Now, that we have an API set, let's go to MobileFirst integration.
+The general idea for this integration is to use a MobileFirst Javascript HTTP Adapter to call the API you just created.
+In a production environment way to call it would be the same, but probably pointing to a different URL for the production server with IBM API Connect.

 ## Using the API on MobileFirst(via CLI)

-Let's use CLI to create an App and add an [HTTP adapter](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/7.0/server-side-development/js-http-adapter/) to expose to your mobile apps, the API we just created.
+Let's use CLI to create an App and add an [HTTP adapter](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/7.1/server-side-development/javascript-adapters/js-http-adapter/) to expose to your mobile apps, the API we just created.

 ```bash
 #create your mfp project